How much value does a loft conversion add to a property?

 It sounds like a no-brainer although, depending on the property and the area, the financial costs and benefits are quite finely balanced.

-“Bear in mind that the average dormer loft conversion with a double bedroom and en-suite is going to cost you in the region of £35,000 to £45,000,” explains Louis Harding, Head of London Residential Sales at Strutt & Parker.
+“Bear in mind that the average dormer loft conversion with a double bedroom and en-suite is going to cost you in the region of £35,000 to £45,000,” explains Louis Harding, Head of London Residential Agency at Strutt & Parker.